 The Kenya Project

-The album will undergo several phases of development, aided by Freddie’s annual visits to Kenya.
+The album will develop across several phases, aided by Freddie’s annual visits to Kenya.
 At present, studying, practicing and researching the various genres are the main focus.
-Once a certain playing level is reached, the music will be written and the musicians will assemble in the studio to record: Freddie has had the pleasure of playing with names such as Brian Sigu, Mr Bado, TBM, Sage, in studios such as Supersonic and Snowball.
+Once a certain playing level is reached, the music will be written and the musicians will assemble in the studio to record.
+Freddie has had the pleasure of playing with names such as Brian Sigu, Mr Bado, TBM, Sage; in studios such as Supersonic and Snowball; and in venues such as Dagoz.
+Once recorded, the music will be distributed and promoted.

 The Kenyan grass-roots music industry is fragile, and it is vitally important that all artists involved are paid, recognised, and promoted appropriately.
 Freddie is working closely with Ketebul Music to ensure this.